Alice Springs Motorhome Rental, NT

 Just 35 kilometers west of Uluru is Kata Tjuta, or the Olgas, a group of 36 rocks that stand shoulder to shoulder, creating some very steep sided gorges and deep valleys.
 As most tourists can often be found at the foot of Uluru, the more intrepid traveller will be rewarded with this magnificent natural monument in relative peace.

 Midway between Alice Springs and Uluru is King’s Canyon.
-With your campervan hire in Alice Springs, you can get some spectacular views of the canyon by taking the King’s creek trail or the more strenuous King’s Canyon Rim walk that leads to the Garden of Eden, a lush pocket of vegetation around a natural pool.
+With your campervan hire or RV rentals, you can get some spectacular views of the canyon by taking the King’s creek trail or the more strenuous King’s Canyon Rim walk that leads to the Garden of Eden, a lush pocket of vegetation around a natural pool.

 See Aboriginal Rock Carvings from Alice Springs

 The road to the north will eventually take you to Darwin.
-Along the way, there is Katherine’s Gorge where you can stop your RV rental in Alice Springs to gawk at a series of 13 deep gorges carved out by the Katherine River, which during the dry season provides ideal paddling areas, and during the wet season provides rapids and deep waters for canoeing or cruising.
+Along the way, there is Katherine’s Gorge where you can park your RV rental; and gawk at a series of 13 deep gorges carved out by the Katherine River.
+During the dry season Katherine’s Gorge provides ideal paddling areas; and during the wet season provides rapids and deep waters for canoeing or cruising.

-Diverting to the east in your Alice Springs motorhome hire, visit Kakadu National Park, another of Australia’s entry into the prestigious list of UNESCO World Heritage Sites.
-Kakadu does not only contain immense biological diversity and diverse landscape but also the history of the Aborigines from when they started inhabiting the land some 40,000 years ago.
-There are cave paintings and rock carvings and archaeological artefacts of great importance that record the skills and way of life of the original inhabitants, and because of these, the park is also an ethnological reserve.
+Diverting to the east in your Alice Springs motorhome rental, visit Kakadu National Park; another of Australia’s entries into the prestigious list of UNESCO World Heritage Sites.
+Kakadu does not only contain immense biological diversity and diverse landscape; but also the history of the Aborigines from when they started inhabiting the land some 40,000 years ago.
+There are cave paintings and rock carvings and archaeological artifacts of great importance; that record the skills and way of life of the original inhabitants; and because of these, the park is also an ethnological reserve.